sarphiv/oticon-audio-explorers-2024/README.md

 When a dataset is created, simply run
 ```
-python -m modelling.data.evaluate.py
+python -m modelling.data.evaluate
 ```
-Note that you make have to change the data directiory in *__main__*
+Note that you may have to change the data directiory in the module.

 ## Data generation